 What is PRP Therapy?

-PRP, or platelet-rich plasma, therapy involves the injection of your own platelets and fibrin from your body.
-As a facial treatment, also called a Vampire Facelift, PRP therapy can help smooth lines and wrinkles in aging skin and minimize scars.
+PRP therapy involves the injection of your own platelets and fibrin from your body.
+As a facial treatment PRP can help smooth lines and wrinkles in aging skin and minimize scars.

 What is PRP Therapy Like?

 As a facial treatment, PRP therapy involves three steps.
 First, your treatment provider will inject fillers into your face to enhance its shape.
 These fillers help fill in hollows and fine lines, restoring plumpness and smoothness.
-Then a doctor isolates particular growth factors — PRP — from your blood using a centrifuge.
+Then a doctor isolates particular growth factors -PRP- from your blood using a centrifuge.
 This only requires about two teaspoons of blood.
-Lastly, the physician injects the PRP into your face to stimulate the growth of new, vibrancy-inducing tissue, including blood vessels, collagen, and fatty tissue.
+Lastly, the physician injects the platelets into your face to stimulate the growth of new, vibrancy-inducing tissue, including blood vessels, collagen, and fatty tissue.

 Does PRP Therapy Hurt?

-It may be known as a Vampire Facelift, but there’s nothing scary about the PRP process.
-Not only are the needles used for PRP therapy extremely small, but your doctor will also apply a numbing cream for your added comfort.
+It may be known as a Vampire Facelift, but there’s nothing scary about the face lifting process.
+Not only are the needles used for this therapy extremely small, but your doctor will also apply a numbing cream for your added comfort.
 Most people experience virtually no pain at all.

 How Long Does PRP Therapy Take to Work?